nginx-architects/njs-examples/module14.rst

 ===============================================================================

-The example illustrates the usage of ngx.fetch() as an `auth request` analog in stream with a very simple TCP-based protocol: a connection starts with a magic prefix "MAGiK" followed by a secret 2 bytes.
+The example illustrates the usage of ngx.fetch() as an `auth request` analog in a stream block with a very simple TCP-based protocol: a connection starts with a magic prefix "MAGiK" followed by a secret 2 bytes.
 The preread_verify handler reads the first part of a connection and sends the secret bytes for verification to a HTTP endpoint.
-Later it decides based upon the endpoint reply whether forward the connection to an upstream or reject the connection.
+Later it decides based upon the endpoint reply whether to forward the connection to an upstream or reject the connection.